holgerl/3d-visualization-workshop/tasks/task3.md

 We now have dancing cubes which use our very own glsl-code!

-## Adding more input

-TODO: Ta inn en uniform som brukes til å sette farge

 Try playing around with some of the parameters:

 - Change how we use the normal vector to set the color
-- Try to calculate a distinct color some other way, for instance using sine
+- Try to calculate a distinct color some other way
 - Try to pass other data as a uniform and use that to change color